 Cardio Warm Up Exercises with Recumbent Bikes

-Recumbent bike is not like the typical upright bike.
+A recumbent bike is not like the typical upright bike.
 It has a reclining position, so the cardio warmup that you’ll do will be low impact and also beneficial, especially for those with lower back pain.
-This is just one of the many recumbent exercise bike benefits.
+This is just one of the many fitness bike benefits.
 There are other benefits, such as healthy heart rate, posture correction, weight loss, etc. Here are some tips on how to handle a great recumbent bike for a good cardio workout:

 - Place your back against the back support and feet on the pedals.
 Your hands can be anywhere!
 They can be on the side handles or the front handles, or you can keep them free.
 Read a book, listen to music or watch TV, choice is yours.